Baby Heat Rash: Types, Symptoms And Treatment

 • Do not put ointments, powders for oily creams, or oil on your baby’s skin or scalp as they block the skin’s pores.

-• Make sure the skin folds near the neck or other body parts are clean and dry.
+• Ensure the skin folds near the neck or other body parts are clean and dry.
+Unclean skin folds near the neck can cause baby neck rash.

 • Ensure adequate ventilation in the baby’s room.